 From an Appointment

 If you chart from your daysheet view, Jane will automatically link the chart entry to that date of service.
-If the visit is selected you’ll see a check box on the appointment.
+Choose a previous visit that you would like to chart for and click on it, and you’ll see a check box on the appointment.

 You can add a chart entry from here by clicking New Chart Entry and Jane will date the entry to that date.